ahaf138396/ahaf138396/README.md

 ## Current Focus

-Building large-scale information retrieval systems and developing scalable backend infrastructure for data-intensive applications.
+Building large-scale data retrieval systems and developing scalable backend infrastructures for high-data volume applications at the Innovation Center of Imam Reza International University

 ---